beerendlauwers/urbanslug.github.io/_posts/2015-08-09-Black-boy-fly-scaring-himself.md

 Here's the ugly part, sometimes you have to dissociate with people who you feel are holding you back from achieving what you want.
 This is scary because they can be your friends, your family.
 You know what yours is.
 Dan Martell talks about it in [friendventory].
 You have to take [friendventory].

-Dan Martell's friend has what he calls [affectionate detachment] (though Hinduism describes it differently.)
-His interpretation of affectionate detachment is: **I love you, I care for you but I can't be around you all the time because it's bad for me.** Plain and simple.
+Dan Martell's friend [Dandapani] (a hindu priest) talks about [affectionate detachment] (a Hindu *thing*) The interpretation of affectionate detachment is: **I love you, I care for you but I can't be around you all the time for the sake of us both.** Plain and simple.

 Sometimes you may be afraid that if you dissociate and chase your dreams and fail you will look like/be a fool.
 If you care about other peoples' opinions so much that it gets in the way of your ability to create then you don't want to create and achieve your goals no matter what.